 We want to give our children opportunities to voice their own opinions about our school and so make a positive contribution to our on-going development.
 In order to do this we have regular meetings of our School Council and there is a "Have Your Say" box into which children can post written suggestions.
 School Councillors, House and Sports Captains are voted into office by their peers.
 Within our Personal, Social, Health and Economic Education (PSHE) programme there are also regular circle time opportunities during which a range of issues might be discussed.
 On the playgrounds a system of mediation and "play leaders" has been put in place whereby a group of trained Year 5 and 6 pupils can help younger pupils to sort out any minor problems.
-Every Yr 6 child is expected to apply for an area of responsibility developing confidence and leadership skills.
+Every Year 6 child is expected to apply for a role in school which develops their confidence, leadership skills.